netotz/netotz.github.io/content/posts/a-fvs.md

 \end{equation}
 $$

-If for $u$, one of the open facilities closer than its current center is considered to be $f_r$, then this center would no longer be the \alphath closest open facility.
+If for $u$, one of the open facilities closer than its current center is considered to be $f_r$, then this center would no longer be the $\alpha$th closest open facility.
 Hence, the new center of $u$ denoted as $\phi_\alpha'(u)$ would, by definition, be moved to the next farther open facility, which would be the current $\phi_{\alpha + 1}(u)$.

 A visual representation is shown below, where $f_r$ is the gray facility (the one that will be removed from the solution), the black straight line is the assignment of $u$ to its center, and the red line and outline indicate which node will be the new center of $u$ after removing $f_r$.